hnfong/public-crap/bookmarks/general.md

 - https://www.hardtowrite.com/pathogens/ Endemic Pathogens Are Making You Crazy And Then Killing You: Toxoplasmosis Spotlight
 - https://foodb.ca/ (comprehensive database of what are in foods - FooDB is the world’s largest and most comprehensive resource on food constituents, chemistry and biology.
 It provides information on both macronutrients and micronutrients, including many of the constituents that give foods their flavor, color, taste, texture and aroma.)
 - https://www.youtube.com/watch?v=26jHlrk55XA 家居製臘肉
+- https://www.youtube.com/watch?v=3J0Ff-8Voyk Keto Diet Secrets | Cracking The Keto Code W/ Dr. Steven Gundry - a very interesting take on Keto
+- https://www.youtube.com/watch?v=xJBVy_sIfxg How to Enter Ketosis without Restrictive Diets - with Dr. Gundry | The Empowering Neurologist EP.148
+  - Ketones a signal to protect and multiply mitochrondria
+  - MCT oil can do the same job without restrictive diets
+  - Polyphenols also signalling something and carnivore diets will starve gut biome and cause artery stiffness
+  - post-biotics, viral-sth, bacteria communicating with mitochrondria (since the latter is a ingested bacteria)
+  - fermented foods - mitochondria uncouplers, wormwood also uncouplers??!

 ## Jokes

 - http://giphy.com/gifs/unit-test-integration-3o7rbPDRHIHwbmcOBy

 ## Music